 Don't you just hate it when something really cool isn't available in your country?

 It's especially irritating when it's an app, because it seems so easy to make it available worldwide.
 (Just translate the thing!)
-But most developers know that launching apps—particularly voice apps—in new markets can be about as enjoyable as an aneurysm.
+But most developers know that launching apps—particularly voice apps—in new markets can be as enjoyable as an aneurysm.

 Translating is one thing, but making a voice-first app mix well with locals by including locale-specific utterances is a whole other pickle.

 Although here's an interesting update: a Seattle startup, called Jargon, is offering a dev-friendly platform that takes care of translating and localizing voice apps so brands, agencies, and developers can reach worldwide users in a heartbeat.
 (We love it already.)

 In a nutshell, Jargon combines voice technology and professional (human) translators to bring Alexa and Google certified voice apps to the global market.

 Here's how it works: you download the Jargon SDK to properly structure and parse your content for localization, then you upload your voice content and specify which languages you're targeting to get a quote; lastly, Jargon gets to work and lets you know when your newly localized app is ready to go.

 Behind the scenes, Jargon enlists both human and machine translators to convert your voice app while keeping its style and tone.
 The final product is then reviewed to make sure it passes the certification requirements for Alexa and Google Assistant.
 Before Jargon proudly presents you with the localized voice app, they repackage it in the same format you delivered it in.
 And voilà, your app is now ready for an international audience.

 At this point you probably want to know how well this whole shebang has worked for other companies before trying it yourself.
 Well, Adva Levin, founder of Pretzel Labs has already taken the Jargon platform out for a spin and had this to say about it: